epitron/upm/README.md

 All tools will give you modern, pretty, colourful, piped-to-less output, and you'll only have to remember one consistent set of commands.
 It'll also prompt you with a text UI whenever faced with ambiguity.

+It will also allow users to maintain lists of their favorite packages (and sync them to some remote server), so that they can automatically install them whenever they setup a new machine.
+(This can include git repos full of dotfiles/scripts, to give the user a comfortable home environment regardless of which OS they're using.)

 ## Usage:

 ```